 Certain qualifications may make people ineligible to donate blood or may require that a donor wait a certain amount of time before donating.
 These include:

 - People with a temperature above 99.5° F, people with a productive cough and those who don’t feel well should also wait until they are better to donate.

 - People on antibiotics for an acute infection should wait until they have taken the last pill to donate blood, but preventative antibiotics for a dental procedure or acne are okay.
 A donation is okay 10 days after taking antibiotics.

 - Those who have traveled to an area where malaria is found must wait 12 months before donating, or three years if they lived there.
 Those who have traveled to Iraq must wait 12 months after their return.
 People who have spent large amounts of time in a country where mad cow disease is found cannot donate blood.

 - People who have had syphilis or gonorrhea must wait 12 months after treatment to donate.
 People who have ever had a positive HIV test or viral hepatitis should not donate.

-- Men who have had sex with men are currently not allowed to donate blood, a policy which has been very controversial.
+- Men who have had sex with men are currently not allowed to donate blood if they have been sexually active in the past 12 months, a policy which has been very controversial.